Epitech-Nantes-Tek3/R-Type/CONTRIBUTING.md

 You must make one branch per issue.

 Try to push as regularly as possible so everyone can see where you are at.
-When first committing on a branch, it is recommended to open a draft, so it will be easier for your mates to see where you are at.
+When first committing on a branch, it is recommended to open a PR draft, so it will be easier for your mates to see where you are at.

 ### Coding Style